AutoScheduleJS/auto-schedule/packages/queries-scheduler/README.md

 - providers handle is complex.
 Use priority list.
 Can cause side-effect conflict.
 How to go back to the source of conflict ?
 How to switch from 1st priority to another ?
 Simulation with satisfaction threshold for all materials ? heavy cost (recursive and exponential, due to provider sub-dependance to other providers).
 - Agents -> queries ; conflict-resolver (error): query -> agent ; manage agents as a stream

+Handle min/max from TimeBoundary: how to define pressure chunk to magnet placement at target location ?
+This is not trivial.

 when the stream complete without error, it should be the final timeline.

 schedule (tasks (materials)):